Legandy/SamuraiTitan/README.md

 <a href="https://forms.gle/n4FesmAWMDcWWUEf8">You would like to submit suggestions, a bug report or you know the infamous icon image paths, you can tell me here.</a> <br>

 Do you really want this to be a somewhat balanced titan? <br>
-If so I would probalby create a seperate balanced version and keep this the fun one. <br>
-But which variant would be the balanced?
+But which variant would be the balanced? <br>

 ## Patch Notes